Sukhumi: History

+Ancient history

 The history of the city began in the mid-6th century BC when an earlier settlement of the second and early first millennia BC, frequented by local Colchian tribes, was replaced by the Milesian Greek colony of Dioscurias (Διοσκουριάς).
 The city is said to have been founded and named by the Dioscuri, the twins Castor and Pollux of classical mythology.
 According to another legend it was founded by Amphitus and Cercius of Sparta, the charioteers of the Dioscuri.
 The Greek pottery found in Eshera, further north along the coast, predates findings in the area of Sukhumi bay by a century suggesting that the centre of the original Greek settlement could have been there.

 It became busily engaged in the commerce between Greece and the indigenous tribes, importing salt and wares from many parts of Greece, and exporting local timber, linen, and hemp.
 It was also a prime center of slave trade in Colchis.
 The city and its surroundings were remarkable for the multitude of languages spoken in its bazaars.